-- 1. impact of existing structure exaggerated by position up-slope from farmhouse and single, unbroken massing - 2. single ridged roof maximises height - 3. siting building on higher ground increases its visual impact roofs
+- 1. impact of existing structure exaggerated by position up-slope from farmhouse and single, unbroken massing - 2. single ridged roof maximises height - 3. siting building on higher ground increases its visual impact

 - B1.14 Roofs are a key element of farm buildings, providing visual form within the landscape.
 The following general principles will be taken into account when considering proposed roofs: - a New roofs within existing traditional farm groups should ideally match the existing pitch.
-However this may not be an appropriate response if the width of the building results in an excessive ridge height; or if the roofing material is not compatible with the existing roof pitch. - b Large, uninterrupted areas of roof should be minimised (see previous guidance on massing). - Overly complicated roof forms are rarely necessary or appropriate for agricultural buildings. - d Proposals should include overhanging eaves where appropriate.
+However this may not be an appropriate response if the width of the building results in an excessive ridge height resulting in an overly dominant feature in the landscape; or if the roofing material is not compatible with the existing roof pitch. - b Large, uninterrupted areas of roof should be minimised (see previous guidance on massing). - Overly complicated roof forms are rarely necessary or appropriate for agricultural buildings. - d Proposals should include overhanging eaves where appropriate.
 This helps to create a shadow line between roofs and walls, so that these are read as individual elements rather than an all encompassing surface.